Westie Rescue of Orange County & Beyond

 MEDICATED SOFT BRUSH BATHS

-If you are ready to travel the road to wellness with your Westie, we are here to guide you along the way.
-This is a lot of work, but the results in just a few weeks are so worth the effort.
+If you are ready to travel the road to wellness with your Westie, bear in mind this is a lot of work, but the results in just a few weeks are so worth the effort.

 The information contained on this page is for informational purposes only and is not meant to be a substitute for the advice provided by your own veterinarian.
-You should not use the information contained herein for diagnosing the health of a Westie - you should always consult your own veterinarian.
+You should not use the information contained herein for diagnosing the health of a Westie.
+Always consult your own veterinarian.

 Logo Artwork by Ann Beurskens annbeur@gmail.com.